ropensci-archive/roweb2/content/blog/2020-05-19-covid-19-open-data/index.md

 - For road safety data there is a lack of open data in many countries but you can access national road casualty data, with 60+ variables and 100,000+ records each year with the [stats19][] package.

-- For links to additional resources I recommend [Chapter 12 of Geocomputation with R][] and [Chapter 11 of QGIS for tansport researchers][].
+- For links to additional resources I recommend [Chapter 12 of Geocomputation with R][] and [Chapter 11 of QGIS for transport researchers][].

 - For inspiration, I recommend checking out the [Propensity to Cycle Tool][], an interactive free and open web app that is being used to inform active transport investment plans in dozens of cities across the UK (it also has many data download options at zone, route and route network levels).